Visit the Blue Mountains By Train: 2 Easy Itineraries

 Teapot Muesum Leura Blue Mountains

-Bygone Beautys has over 5500 rare and classic teapots on display.
+Bygone Beauty has over 5500 rare teapots on display.

-If you are not much of a shopper, I suggest you get off at stop 22 and explore Lyrebird Dell or Everglades Gardens.
+If you’re not a big shopper, get off at stop 20 or 21 and check out Lyrebird Dell or Elysian & Olympian Lookouts.

-Walk down to the Three Sisters viewing platform for fantastic views of the famous rock formation and across the valley to Mount Solitary; if you are up for a walk, head down to see the Three Sisters up close.
+Walk down to the Three Sisters viewing platform for fantastic views of the rock formation and the valley to Mount Solitary; if you’re up for it, head down to see the Three Sisters up close.

 Mount Solitary Blue Mountains

-Less well known than the Three Sisters is Mount Solitary, also viewed from Echo Point.
+Less known than the Three Sisters is Mount Solitary, also seen from Echo Point.

-Walk through the stone archway next to the visitors’ centre and follow the path to Honeymoon Bridge, where you can walk out onto the first sister.
+Walk through the stone archway next to the visitors’ centre and follow the path to Honeymoon Bridge to walk out onto the first sister.

 Honeymoon Bridge Blue Mountains